 As is true of other countries of the Arabian Peninsula, traditional arts such as pottery, weaving, and metalworking occupy a prominent place in cultural life.
 The manufacture of handicrafts is an economic mainstay for smaller villages, providing goods to sell in the souks (open-air markets) that lie at the heart of small towns and large cities alike.
 Traditional storytelling remains a much-admired art form, and Emirati culture, like Arab culture on the whole, esteems poetry, whether it is classical, contemporary, or the Bedouin vernacular form called nabaṭī.
 Traditional music, such as the ḥudāʾ—sung originally by caravanners while on the trail—is enjoyed alongside popular music from abroad, and traditional dances such as the ʿayyālah (often called ʿarḍah), a type of sword dance, are performed on special occasions.

 The Ministry of Information and Culture sponsors a number of events annually, including plays and music festivals, and helps support the numerous folklore associations in the emirates.
-The Sharjah Theatre Festival brings together talent from all seven emirates.
+The Sharjah Desert Theatre Festival brings together talent from all seven emirates.
 Annual international book fairs in Sharjah and Abu Dhabi cities are highly regarded, and film festivals in the emirates are gaining in popularity and reputation.
 The Dubai Air Show has become a major regional event.

 Cultural institutions

 Dubai Museum is located in al-Fahīdī Fort and features displays on Bedouin life, local history, dances, and musical instruments.
 The fort is also home to a military museum.
 Al-Ain is the site of a museum devoted to Bedouin culture and the emirates’ pre-oil history.
 Sharjah city features a noted natural history museum.
-Dubai city is growing as a centre for regional film, television, and music production and is home to the Dubai Opera House.
+Dubai city is growing as a center for regional film, television, and music production and is home to the Dubai Opera House.
 Abu Dhabi hosts the Louvre Abu Dhabi, a museum that leases its name, collection, and expertise from the Louvre in Paris.

 Sports and recreation

 Sports are popular in the United Arab Emirates and are strongly supported by the government.
 The Ministry of Youth and Sports oversees and encourages the many groups, clubs, and associations that provide sports-related activities.
 Football (soccer) is the most-watched spectator sport, and horse racing also enjoys widespread popularity.
-The federation is also a major centre for camel racing, a traditional sport that became increasingly popular late in the 20th century, and for falconry, once an important means of hunting.
+The federation is also a major center for camel racing, a traditional sport that became increasingly popular late in the 20th century, and for falconry, once an important means of hunting.
 Jujitsu became popular and widespread in the 21st century, especially because of the patronage of Abu Dhabi’s ruling Nahyan family.
 The country hosts many international sporting events, most notably for golf, jujitsu, tennis, rugby, and boat racing.
 The United Arab Emirates made its Olympic debut at the 1984 Summer Games, and its national football (soccer) team qualified for the World Cup in 1990.
 Abu Dhabi began hosting the final Grand Prix of the Formula One World Championship tournament in 2009.
 The country hosted the FIFA Club World Cup in 2018, in which the club from Al-Ain played Real Madrid in the final match, and hosted the Asian Cup tournament months later in 2019.

 Media and publishing